kadenrose/Rodney_Mullen_/README.md

 # Final Project — Single-Page Website (HTML, CSS, JS)
 ### Overview

-This project is a fully custom single-page website built using semantic HTML, organized CSS, and JavaScript written entirely from scratch.
+This project is a fully custom website built using semantic HTML, organized CSS, and JavaScript written entirely from scratch.
 It showcases interactive front-end development skills through the use of jQuery UI, AJAX/API integration, Web Storage, and a custom image carousel.
-The site is designed to function as a portfolio-ready example for job applications and future professional work.

 ## 1 — Project Requirements
 ### Core Technical Requirements